smartcraftsoftware/SmartCraft-Tellus/README.md

 ### Installation

-1. Clone the repository:
+1. Clone the repository.

-2. etc
+2. Build the solution.

+3. That's it.

 ### API Documentation